pravinsingh-rajput/Full-Stack-JavaScript/Article/Array/Readme.md

 Pizza
 ```

-**Methods in JavaScript Array.**
+**Method in JavaScript Array.**

-> `Array methods are functions built-in to JavaScript that we can apply to our arrays — Each method has a unique function that performs a change or calculation to our array and saves us from writing common functions from scratch.`
+> `Array method are functions built-in to JavaScript that we can apply to our arrays — Each method has a unique function that performs a change or calculation to our array and saves us from writing common functions from scratch.`

 > `.unshift()  .pop()  .shift()  .slice()  .filter()  .concat()  .indexOf()  .join()  .reverse()  .splice() & many more`

 # .at() method

-### _.at(argument) methods in array prints the value of argument which in a case of .at() is index_
+### _.at(argument) method in array prints the value of argument which in a case of .at() is index_

 ## Synatx